 Using the Data Browser, you can browse variables and drag them to the right to add them to the report template in step 3.
-You can also add site attributes that you may have customized when you created the project.
+You can also add site attributes from point layers that you added using the Web Maps and Layers workflow and then converted into sites, and site attributes included or customized when you created the project.

 When specifying site attributes as variables, avoid using reserved words such as SITE_NAME as variable names.
 If your site attributes include any reserved words, it is highly recommended to modify them in the report template.
 This is necessary, as otherwise the application will not recognize the difference between the site name (of the site for which the report is run), and the SITE_NAME that is actually an attribute of the site.